0xVolta-max/nava-analytics-dashboard/README.md

 # NAVA Analytics Dashboard

-Willkommen zu Ihrem NAVA Analytics Dashboard, einer leistungsstarken und visuell ansprechenden Oberfläche zur Verfolgung wichtiger Metriken im Zusammenhang mit der Inhaltserstellung.
-Dieses Dashboard wurde mit React, TypeScript und Tailwind CSS erstellt und bietet interaktive Diagramme und ein responsives Design.
+Welcome to your NAVA Analytics Dashboard, a powerful and visually appealing interface for tracking key metrics related to content creation.
+Built with React, TypeScript, and Tailwind CSS, this dashboard offers interactive charts and a responsive design.

-## Meilensteine & Todos
+## Milestones & Todos

 ### Milestone 1: Initial UI & Responsiveness (Complete)
 - [x] Set up the basic dashboard layout.